awwx/meteor-jquery-events/jquery-events.md

         handlers[type].push handler
       undefined

-Remove this registered handler for the type, and remove our dispatcher if we no longer have any listening handlers.
+Remove this registered handler for the type, and also remove our dispatcher if we no longer have any listening handlers.

     removeHandler = (type, handler) ->
       handlers[type] = _.without(handlers[type], [handler])